alexmasselot/kibana-plugin-howto-infra/blog/README.md

 ### A few hints
 Tim Roes and others have explained in great details the nuts and bolts of writing plugins.
 However, some information was not readily available to go further than the `hello world` stage.
+We propose here a few hints to avoid common traps in the journey of writing production ready plugins.

 #### Resizable components
 It seems obvious that components rendering should often adapt to their size.
 This is even more true with Kibana customizable dashboard.
+Although this feature is ubiquitous, little has been written regarding Kibana plugins.

 The common underlying library to build visualization components is the versatile AngularJS.
 The [watcher](https://docs.angularjs.org/api/ng/type/$rootScope.Scope) mechanism allow to regularly watch the widget dimension and redraw when needed.